barbergeek/coral-pi-birdwatch/README.md

-# Coral Smart Birdfeeder
+# Coral Smart Birdfeeder (Raspberry PI version)
-A smart birdfeeder that uses the Coral Enterprise Board + Camera module, and identifies the birds that use the feeder.
+(forked from a project that built) A smart birdfeeder that uses the Coral Enterprise Board + Camera module, and identifies the birds that use the feeder.
 It also implements a deterrent for any visiting squirrels.